 - poor eyesight

-Hypotension may also alarm you to a previously unsuspected adrenal fatigue.
+Hypotension may also alarm you to an unsuspected adrenal fatigue.
 Adrenal fatigue is too common nowadays and may follow years of chronic stress.
 Adrenal fatigue, besides producing chronic low blood pressure and continuous feeling of exhaustion can also have surprising negative aesthetic effect on the body.
 Adrenal fatigue can lead to unwanted hair loss or disturbing skin discoloration.